Mexico rocked by strong earthquake | DW | 08.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The United States Geological Survey reported the quake was of a magnitude 7.0, with the ripple effect being felt as far away as Mexico City.
+The United States Geological Survey reported the quake was of a magnitude 7.0, with the ripple effect being felt as far away as Mexico City from its epicenter near Acapulco.
 A tsunami warning has been issued.

 Buildings shook in Mexico City, sending people into the street after a 'notable' earthquake struck the country's southwestern region

-A powerful earthquake struck southern Mexico on Tuesday night, causing buildings to rock and sway as far away as Mexico City nearly 200 miles away.
+A powerful earthquake struck southern Mexico on Tuesday night, causing buildings to rock and sway as far away as Mexico City nearly 322 kilometers (200 miles) away.

-The US Geological Survey reported the earthquake had a preliminary magnitude of 7.0 and was centered 8 kilometers (about 5 miles) east-southeast of Pueblo Madero in Guerrero state, about 48 kilometers inland from popular tourist destination Acapulco.
+The US Geological Survey reported the earthquake had a preliminary magnitude of 7.0 and was centered around 17 kilometers inland from the popular tourist destination Acapulco.

+Acapulco Mayor Adela Roman said in statement to broadcaster Milenio that "there is no really serious situation'' so far and no reports of casualties.

+"There are nervous breakdowns, people are worried because there have been aftershocks," she said, adding that there are "many gas leaks in many places'' as well as some landslides and fallen walls.

 In Mexico City, the ground shook for nearly a minute, causing a number of people to immediately evacuate their buildings, fearing the worst.